Cosmological Entanglement Entropy from the von Neumann Algebra of Double-Scaled SYK & Its Connection with Krylov Complexity: Discussion

 \section{Discussion}

-\paragraph{Summary} In brief, we formulated a new approach describe to subsystems in the DSSYK model by bipartitioning its chord Hilbert space into left/right sector relative to a particle insertion, through an isometric factorization map for the physical Hilbert space.
-This allowed us to construct a natural notion of partial trace and reduced density matrices in chord space.
-We evaluated the corresponding von Neumann entropy to gain information about the bulk dual theory.
-It has edge mode contributions expected in the physical bulk Hilbert space.
-We also deduced a RT formula in this example of dS$_2$/CFT$_1$ (at the disk level), and we identified a direct functional relation between entanglement entropy with Krylov complexity in the HH state.
+\paragraph{Summary} In brief, {we investigated the entanglement entropy between the double-scaled algebras in the DSSYK model given a generic chord state.}

-Notably, the chord space entanglement entropy between left and right chord sectors has the same structure as an area term plus the Shannon entropy of a probability distribution.
-By specializing to the HH state, we noticed that the entanglement entropy reduces to a statistical entropy.
-We confirmed (instead of assuming) the relation between the DSSYK model and sine dilaton gravity when we focus on a triple-scaling limit that reproduces dS$_2$ space in the bulk.
-The particle is inserted at the poles of static path, which corresponds to HH state preparation with a particle in the effective AdS$_2$ black hole background.
-We found that the dS/CFT incantation of the RT formula (involving time-like geodesics in the bulk to evaluate the dilaton) exactly reproduces the entanglement entropy in the corresponding triple-scaling limit of the DSSYK model.
-In terms of QRFs, there are different holographic entanglement entropies depending on the spatial location of the entangling surface at $\mathcal{I}^\pm$.
+By specializing to the HH state, we noticed that the entanglement entropy reduces to a statistical entropy. {The expressions encode information about a two-sided black hole dual, which we associated to sine dilaton gravity.} We confirmed (instead of assuming) the relation between the DSSYK model and sine dilaton gravity when we focus on a triple-scaling limit that reproduces (A)dS$_2$ space in the bulk.
+We found that the (A)dS/CFT incantation of the RT formula (involving time-like geodesics in the bulk to evaluate the dilaton) exactly reproduces the entanglement entropy in the corresponding triple-scaling limit of the DSSYK model.
+In terms of QRFs, there are different holographic entanglement entropies depending on the spatial location of the entangling surface at the asymptotic boundaries.
 A specific entangling surface at $\mathcal{I}^\pm$ recovers the GH entropy; while different ones lead to a smaller entanglement entropy, which consistent with the type II$_1$ algebra of the DSSYK \cite{Xu:2024hoc,Lin:2022rbf,Tang:2024xgg} and with the relational interpretation of entanglement entropy \cite{Araujo-Regado:2025ejs,DeVuyst:2024pop,DeVuyst:2024uvd} (even though we are describing it relative to $\mathcal{I}^\pm$ in contrast to the previous literature, focused on the static patch \cite{DeVuyst:2024pop,DeVuyst:2024uvd,Fewster:2024pur,AliAhmad:2024qrf}).

 We stress that the boundary theory remains unitary despite being placed at the $\mathcal{I}^{\pm}$ boundaries of dS$_2$ space.
 We see that the effective AdS$_2$ geometry takes a central role for interpreting the results.
 For instance, the DSSYK Hamiltonian in the triple-scaling limit \eqref{eq:dS Hamiltonian} corresponds to the time translation generator in the effective AdS$_2$ geometry.
 This also allows a bulk interpretation of the entanglement entropy as being computed with respect to space-like separated asymptotic boundaries in the effective geometry (which are interpreted as time-like separated in dS$_2$), and thus it obeys the basic properties as holographic entanglement entropy in AdS/CFT \cite{Nishioka:2009un,Rangamani:2016dms,Chen:2019lcd}.
 We also emphasize the effective geometry is central to properly define thermal ensembles without introducing auxiliary timelike surfaces in the static patch \cite{Banihashemi:2022jys}, which is one of the reasons that the gravitational path integral was proposed to define the partition function \cite{Gibbons:1976ue,Gibbons:1977mu}.
 However, this type of proposal is not justified to define a thermal ensemble in the sense of statistical mechanics \cite{Banihashemi:2024weu}.
 Our approach shares new lights in this front.
 The thermal ensemble in the boundary theory is mapped to the effective AdS$_2$ black hole, where the physical DSSYK temperature is replaced by that in the fake disk, and the ensemble remains well-defined.